Celestial body - Stellaris Wiki (2023)

 Special habitable planets are only spawned in certain systems, but any empire that meets the requirements can terraform a regular habitable world into a special one.
 Certain origins use one of these as the empire's homeworld.
 All of them have either very high or zero habitability, and most of them feature fixed habitability, meaning that habitability cannot be increased or decreased by effects such as traits.
 These planets feature their own set of rules regarding planetary features which are distinct from the regular habitable planets; Gaia worlds are biased towards spawning the highest-tier resource deposits, Relic worlds have their own set of unique planetary features and the other three (Ecumenopolis worlds, Hive worlds and Machine worlds) will remove all planetary features upon creation.

-In addition to regular Celestial body - Stellaris Wiki (33)terraforming, some worlds can be terraformed by decisions such as Restore Ecumenopolis or Repair the Shattered Ring.
+In addition to regular Celestial body - Stellaris Wiki (44) terraforming, some worlds can be terraformed by decisions such as Restore Ecumenopolis or Repair the Shattered Ring.

-• Celestial body - Stellaris Wiki (52) Relentless Industrialists buildings after the first Environmental Deterioration situation reach 100
+• Celestial body - Stellaris Wiki (62) Relentless Industrialists buildings

 • Pre-FTL civilizations in the Atomic or Early Space Age have a small chance of starting a nuclear war and turning the planet into a Tomb World.